krishnadubba/up_be_falcon/README.md

 ```

 If you wish to see the response in prettyprint, you can pipe the response with Python's json module: `| python -m json.tool`

+See the wiki for more HTTP request examples.

 Of course, you may prefer to use POSTMAN.io (easy GUI) to make these POST request.
 That is fine too.
 Do note that Uggipuggi only accepts json [content-type](http://en.wikipedia.org/wiki/Internet_media_type) for POST requests.